sachapa/Complete-MERN-TODO-Application/README.md

 > \*\* MONGO_URI points to a new [mongoDB cluster](https://www.mongodb.com) we've created, which'll host the database that can be used by all COE members.
 The connection string is all you'll need to connect to the remote DB.

-2. In the backend, run `npm install && npm i nodemon` to install [nodemon](https://www.npmjs.com/package/nodemon) along with all other dependencies listen in package.json
+2. In the backend, run `npm install && npm i nodemon` to install [nodemon](https://www.npmjs.com/package/nodemon) along with all other dependencies listed in package.json
-3. At the root of the frontend directory, add backend URL to a .env file
+3. At the root of the frontend directory, add backend URL to a .env file:

 ```
 REACT_APP_API_BASE_URL = http://localhost:5000